-In Sweden, all asylum applicants used to have access to the benefits of the reception system, giving them the possibility to access housing and a daily allowance.
+In Sweden, all asylum applicants have access to the benefits of the reception system, granting them the possibility to access housing and a daily allowance.
 An exception applies to certain applicants since 2016 (e.g. persons subject to a deportation order etc.), as is explained further below.
-If they have resources, they are required to use these first, as the provision of reception conditions is conditional upon lack of sufficient resources.
-At the lodging of the asylum application, the Migration Agency reception officer enquires about the applicant’s financial situation.
+If they have resources, they are required to use these first, as the provision of reception conditions is conditional upon a lack of sufficient resources.
+Upon the lodging of the asylum application, the Migration Agency reception officer enquires about the applicant’s financial situation.

 Following an amendment to the Reception of Asylum Seekers Act (LMA) introduced in 2016 some applicants no longer have the right to reception conditions.
 Applicants who have received a decision on refusal of entry or deportation which can no longer be appealed, or whose period for voluntary return has ended, lose their right to reception conditions i.e. the right to a daily allowance and accommodation provided by the Migration Agency.
 If they refuse to leave their accommodation at that point, they may be forcibly removed and be subject to criminal sanctions.
 Consequently, many persons in this situation are left destitute and homeless or reliant on support from individuals or civil society organisations.
 In cases where it is considered “obviously unreasonable” to cease the right to reception conditions, the right to such conditions will not cease and particularly vulnerable persons can therefore be exempted.